Australian motorcycle Grand Prix

-The Australian motorcycle Grand Prix is a motorcycling event that is part of the Grand Prix motorcycle racing season.
+The Australian motorcycle Grand Prix is a motorcycling event that is part of the FIM Grand Prix motorcycle racing season.
 From 1997 to the present day, it is run at the scenic Phillip Island Grand Prix Circuit south-southeast of Melbourne, Victoria.
 Prior to 1997 the event was held at a number of different venues, most notably Eastern Creek west of Sydney New South Wales and Bathurst in central western New South Wales.
 The only rider to win the 'premier class' race at multiple venues is five-time World Champion Mick Doohan, Eastern Creek (1992, 1995) and Phillip Island (1998).

 The race was cancelled in 2020 and 2021, both due to the COVID-19 pandemic.
-The event is due to take place at the Phillip Island Grand Prix Circuit until at least 2026.
+The Phillip Island Grand Prix Circuit is contracted to host the event until 2026.